 **Affiliate links through the post means if you decide to buy anything, I will receive a small amount of commission at no cost to you.**

 As mentioned above, Malta is a tiny gem of an island in the southern Mediterranean.
-It’s only 122 sq miles, according to Wikipedia, but this condensed little place offers the visitor so much:
+It’s only 122 sq miles – even smaller than the Greek island of Rhodes (541 sq miles) and Malta is a country in its own rights!
+But this condensed little place offers the visitor so much:

-- History – the Knights of St John and streets of Mdina
+- History – the Knights of St John who ruled from 1530 to 1798 and the streets of Mdina

 - Colourful fishing boats

 There’s a wonderful post here by Wanderlust Karen about how to spend 4 days in Malta: an Itinerary on things to do without a car.
 In it, she describes the beautiful ‘silent city’ of Mdina and the Game of Thrones tour, visiting Valletta the capital and Marsaxlokk, the fishing village.

 Malta is actually not that dissimilar to Greece: both countries have the most delicious cheese pies and Rhodes island in Greece, particularly the Old Town, was also inhabited by the Knights of St John.
 Both countries offer such a rich and varied history.
 But it was the warmth of the climate – passed down to the warmth of its people, the long coffees, the beauty of the island…all this helped me realise the Mediterranean and the history and architecture of such countries hold an appeal for me.